 When sending your text messages, they will process through a number of status states until the messages are sent.
+It’s important to understand carrier text message response types.

 Prior to being sent to the carrier (e.g. AT&T, Verizon, Sprint, etc.), each message will process through several states of validation in the Sakari system.